localgovdrupal/docs/docs/src/content/features/workflow.md

 The preview can be viewed by anyone with the link, so caution should be taken when sharing unpublished content.

-#### Sharing a Preview Link for multiple pages
+#### Sharing a Preview link for multiple pages

 It's now possible to create a single link for a Guide, Step by Step and Subsite, so you don't have to send individual links to each pages.
-Go to an overview page then click on 'Preview Link' and you should see the child pages have been automatically added.
+Go to an overview page then click on 'Preview link' and you should see the child pages have been automatically added.

 If you don't see this happening: